SysKitTeam/docs-spdockit/configure-and-extend-spdockit/extend-spdockit/download-spdockit-extensions.md

 | 8.0.2.10521 | 1.0.6.10521 | [Download](https://extensions.syskit.com/api/v2/package/acceleratio.spdockit.plugins.spcaf/1.0.6.10521) |
 {% endtab %}

-For more information on how to install SPDocKit extensions, read [this article.](install-spdockit-extensions.md)

 {% tab title="Workflow Analytics" %}
 Extend SPDocKit with additional reports that help you analyze workflow usage on your farm.
 After installation, you can find two new reports under the **Analytics & Usage Report** section in the **Workflow Reports** folder.